Aalapsec/CTF_Challenges/README.md

 ----------------------------------------------------------------------------------------------------------------------------

 We've not given much priority to give you the exact CTF environment [demo site].
-There are five challenge tiles we have included in demo site, but in all challenge site you'll see only one challenge.
+There are five challenge tiles we have included in demo site, but in all challenge tiles you'll see only one challenge.